sbj1811/USNationalParkGuide/README.md

 ## Features

 * Descriptions of each park’s key features and history, with links to additional resources.
-* Photo gallery stocked with high-quality park images
+* Current weather condition.
+* List of Trails and Campground with additional details.
-* Alerts for park-related news, alerts, and events.
+* Park-related news, alerts, and events.
 * Tag your favorite park sights.
 * Supports UI for Mutiple Phone and Tablet sizes
 * Uses Expresso Unit tests for UI and Intents